 Hagan takes an episode by episode look at the Classic 1960′s British spy/ hero series Adam Adamant Lives!

-Adam Adamant Lives Series 1 Episode 7- To set a Deadly Fashion.
+This is Adam Adamant Lives Series 1 Episode 11- Death by Appointment.

 TrackBack Identifier URI

 Fill in your details below or click an icon to log in: